mshideler/Stocks-Analysis/README.md

     Next i
 ```

-After refactoring, the VBA code used fewer variables and more arrays (see code below).
+After refactoring, the VBA code used no nested loops and more arrays (see code below).
 ```
-    For tickerIndex = 0 To 11

-        ticker = tickers(tickerIndex)
-        Worksheets(yearValue).Activate

-        'Challenge 2b) loop over all rows in sheet
     For i = 2 To RowCount

-            'Challenge 3a) Increase ticker volumes
+        '3a) Increase ticker volumes
-            If Cells(i, 1).Value = ticker Then
+        If Cells(i, 1).Value = tickers(tickerIndex) Then

+            'MsgBox (tickers(tickerIndex))

             tickerVolumes(tickerIndex) = tickerVolumes(tickerIndex) + Cells(i, 8).Value

+            'MsgBox (tickerVolumes(tickerIndex))

         End If

+        '3b) Check if the current row is the first row with the selected tickerIndex.
+'        If  Then
-            'Challenge 3b) Check if current row is first row with selected tickerIndex If Cells(i - 1, 1).Value <> ticker And Cells(i, 1).Value = ticker Then
+        If Cells(i - 1, 1).Value <> tickers(tickerIndex) And Cells(i, 1).Value = tickers(tickerIndex) Then

                 tickerStartingPrices(tickerIndex) = Cells(i, 6).Value

         End If

+        '3c) check if the current row is the last row with the selected ticker 'If the next row’s ticker doesn’t match, increase the tickerIndex.
+        'If  Then
-            'Challenge 3c) Check if current row is last row with selected tickerIndex If Cells(i + 1, 1).Value <> ticker And Cells(i, 1).Value = ticker Then
+        If Cells(i + 1, 1).Value <> tickers(tickerIndex) And Cells(i, 1).Value = tickers(tickerIndex) Then

                 tickerEndingPrices(tickerIndex) = Cells(i, 6).Value

         End If

+        If Cells(i + 1, 1).Value <> tickers(tickerIndex) Then

+            '3d Increase the tickerIndex.
+            tickerIndex = tickerIndex + 1

+        End If

     Next i

-    Next tickerIndex

-    'Challenge 4) Loop through arrays to output Ticker, Total Daily Volume and Return columns Worksheets("All Stocks Analysis").Activate
+    '4) Loop through your arrays to output the Ticker, Total Daily Volume, and Return.
     For i = 0 To 11

+        Worksheets("All Stocks Analysis").Activate

         Cells(4 + i, 1).Value = tickers(i)
         Cells(4 + i, 2).Value = tickerVolumes(i)
         Cells(4 + i, 3).Value = (tickerEndingPrices(i) / tickerStartingPrices(i)) - 1

     Next i

 ```

 Also included in both versions of the analysis code was a timer to show how long it took to execute the code.